matty/xsoverlay-tweak/README.md

 ### ⚡ Optimization
 - **Efficiency Mode**: Enables Windows Efficiency Mode for XSOverlay to reduce CPU usage when not interacting with any Overlay.
 - **Inactive Refresh Rate**: The target Refresh Rate for XSOverlay rendering when not interacting with any Overlay.
+- **Optimization OSC**: Instead of connecting to OSC in the loop thread, connect to the OSC server when new data is sent.

 ### ✨ Quality of Life
 - **Default Capture Overlay Texture**: Initializes a Capture Overlay with a white texture to prevent new spawns from appearing invisible.